CSBSJU/CSCI-310/assignments/assignment-5.md

 * Your assembly programs must include comments showing the corresponding C code that produces the each line of assembly code in your program.
-* In addition, I expect to see complete trace tags in your program (for global and stack tracers) such that I can see a complete picture of memory (static memory and stack) when using Pep/9's tracer.
+* In addition, I expect to see complete trace tags in your program (for global and stack tracers) such that I can see a complete picture of memory (fixed memory and stack) when using Pep/9's tracer.
 * Finally, your program must be indented nicely to make it readable.